-Job rules for the EU, EEA and Swiss students:
+Job rules for the EU, EEA, and Swiss students:

 Job rules for non-EU students:

 Non-EU students are only allowed to work 120 full or 240 half days in Germany.
 Another restriction is they cannot work more than 20 hours a week while studying.
-And, they cannot work more than 40 hours a week during the semester break.
+And, they cannot work higher than 40 hours a week during the semester break.

 Non-EU students get a work permit along with residence permits for part-time jobs.
-The limit of 120 full and 240 half days always stated on this work permit.
+The limit of 120 full and 240 half days is always stated on this work permit.
 Without this work permit, Non-EU students are not allowed to do any kind of job.

 Mini-jobs, part-time and full-time jobs:

 Students can earn more than 450 € by doing a part-time (offered with no limit of earning) or full-time job.
-But this part-time or full-time job will end once you will finish your 120 full days.
+But this part-time or full-time job will end once you finish your 120 full days.
 It is not possible to do these jobs a whole year like mini-jobs.

 Which jobs are not counted in 120 days?